datalimited/ensembles/text/supp.md

 \begin{figure}[htbp]
 \begin{center}
 \includegraphics[width=\textwidth]{../figs/roc-sim.pdf}
 \caption{Receiver-operating-characteristic (ROC) curves from repeated three-fold cross-validation of the simulated data of known status.
-Shown are ROC curves for (a) ensemble models and (b) individual data-limited model estimates based on estimates of \bbmsy\\ with the response variable representing whether true \bbmsy\\ was above or below one.
+Shown are ROC curves for (a) ensemble models and (b) individual data-limited model estimates based on estimates of $B/B_\mathrm{MSY}$ with the response variable representing whether true $B/B_\mathrm{MSY}$ was above or below one.
 The diagonal dashed line represents performance that is no better than flipping a coin.
-The area under the curve represents the probability that the model would correctly rank two randomly chosen stocks in terms of their mean \bbmsy\\ in the last five years.
-Sensitivity (y axis) represents the true positive rate (correctly categorizing a stock as having a \bbmsy\\ greater than one).
-Specificity (x axis) refers to the true negative rate (correctly categorizing a stock as having a \bbmsy\\ less than one).
-The sensitivity and sensitivity values are shown across all possible splits (values of \bbmsy\\) at which one could divide the stocks into these two categories.}
+The area under the curve represents the probability that the model would correctly rank two randomly chosen stocks in terms of their mean $B/B_\mathrm{MSY}$ in the last five years.
+Sensitivity (y axis) represents the true positive rate (correctly categorizing a stock as having a $B/B_\mathrm{MSY}$ greater than one).
+Specificity (x axis) refers to the true negative rate (correctly categorizing a stock as having a $B/B_\mathrm{MSY}$ less than one).
+The sensitivity and sensitivity values are shown across all possible splits (values of $B/B_\mathrm{MSY}$) at which one could divide the stocks into these two categories.}
 \label{roc-sim}
 \end{center}
 \end{figure}